jju/stubbl/teams/filthytide.md

 # Filthy Tide

 The Filthy Tide are often called the best team to never win the Green Cup.
 They're an Original 8 team that has had two hall-of-fame scorers in the UBBL but has never been able to convert the big win to get those stars a (pro-level) championship.
-They have been in rebuild mode, but are banking on their new star [[venus]] to be the difference-maker.
+They have been in rebuild mode, but are banking on their new star [[Veens]] to be the difference-maker.

 ## Playbook